nologic/blog/_posts/2018-04-01-screencapure.md

 __text:100002E72  jmp     loc_10000337B
 ```

 Unfortunately, the sound is played very early in the process.
-At least, when I hear the sound, know I'm on the right path.
+At least, when I hear the sound, I know I'm on the right path.

 ```
 __text:100003D20 take_the_screenshot proc near